- Provide a cultural immersion environment with American teens

 - Improve oral skills and language comprehension

-- Practice a wide range of sports, plastic, visual and performing arts
+- Practice a wide range of land and aquatic sports, equestrian, plastic, visual and performing arts

 - Gain a better understanding of the American Camp culture